-This year option choices will be sent in on an electronic form to Mr. Gill.
-The closing date for this is 31st March 2023.
+This year option choices will be sent in on an electronic form to Mr Gill.
+The closing date for this is Friday 22nd March 2024.
 Will I definitely get the subjects I choose?

-The vast majority of students will be able to choose the subjects they select.
-However, there are incidents where this may not be entirely possible, for example if a subject does not have enough students to create a class or if a subject is over-subscribed.
+The vast majority of students will get the subjects they select.
+However, there are incidents where this may not be possible, for example if a subject does not have enough students to create a class or if a subject is oversubscribed.
 For this reason, all students are asked to choose a back-up subject.
 If it is necessary to use the back-up subject, this will be discussed with the student beforehand.
-What if I get to Year 10, and I don't like a subject?
+What if I get to Year 10 and I don't like a subject?
 Normally we would allow students to change subjects within the first two weeks of the Autumn term.
 After this, it is important that students remain in their options and follow the course through to the end.
 Where can I get help?

-Your parents or carers, your tutors, your teachers, and your Head of Year can all offer advice regarding your option choices.
-Mr. Gill and Mrs Fox can both help with the option process and Mr. Titcombe can support with any career guidance or questions you may have.
+Your parents/ carers, tutors, teachers, and your Head of Year can all offer advice regarding your option choices.
+Mr Gill and Mr Reeve can both help with the option process and Mr Titcombe can support with any career guidance or questions you may have.
+MAKING THE DECISION The options process is designed to help you narrow your preferred subjects, so that you can ultimately make the correct choices.

-Making the Decision

-The options process is designed to help you gradually narrow your preferred subjects so that you can ultimately make the correct choices.

-Aim to choose subjects that you:

-- Like
+DO choose subjects:

+that you like

-- are good at
+that you are good at

-- are particularly interested in
+that you are interested in

-- feel might help you in the general career area that you are interested in
+that are aligned with the career that you are interested in

-Do not choose subjects because:
+DO NOT choose subjects: